dib-lab/2023-april-pig-paradigm-meeting/docs/COVID.md

 # COVID-19

-The safety of CFDE attendees is our top priority.
+The safety of attendees is our top priority.
 We will continue to closely monitor local and institutional policies regarding Covid-19 safety.
 We ask that all attendees conduct themselves in a manner that respects others and preserves public health.
 At present, we expect that the following will apply to our meeting:

 ## Testing